 This is where form OF14 - Risk Assessment Matrix comes into play.
-We need to complete a Risk Assessment Matrix for EVERY event to ensure the safety of visitors, seniors and volunteers.
+We need to complete a Risk Assessment Matrix for EVERY event to ensure the safety of visitors, Seniors and Endorsed Volunteers.
 This includes venues where a business may have already done their own Risk Matrix to satisfy our own requirements and minimise our potential liability.